qxmpp-project/qxmpp/README.md

 INSTALLING QXMPP
 ================

-After building QXmpp the you can install the Headers, Libraries and Documentation using the following command:
+After building QXmpp, you can install the Headers, Libraries and Documentation using the following command:

-Installing from the command line:
+Install from command line:

     <respective-make-cmd = gmake, make, mingw32-make, nmake> install

 Path of installations: